Sybella Gurney: Work

 Immediately upon completing her studies at Oxford, Gurney began to focus on practical efforts towards social reform, inspired particularly by the ideas of cooperation and the work of the Labour Co-partnership Association.
 She worked under Leonard Hobhouse, and alongside Charlotte Toynbee.
 Other influences included John Ruskin, Auguste Comte, Frederic Le Play, John Stuart Mill, and Ebenezer Howard.
 She developed a particular interest in housing and education, town-planning and rural development, and ultimately in the concept of Garden Cities.
 Gurney became closely affiliated with the Garden City movement, and was actively involved in the Co-partnership housing movement.

 A colleague in this, town planner Raymond Unwin, wrote of Gurney: It was in connection with the building of cottages by the Co-partnership Tenants at Letchworth that I first came to know Sybella Gurney, and found in her a valuable ally for inoculating the housing movement with town-planning ideas.
 The Co-partnership enterprise, in its first development at Ealing, was of necessity an experiment in house building and collective owning.
 At Letchworth it came into contact with town planning, limitation of density, and large scale site-planning and development, affording quite new opportunities.
 To this work Miss Gurney brought a cultivated mind, having the rare capacity to see both the wood and the trees, and to realise the relation between them.
 While fully equipped for thinking in abstractions and taking broad and comprehensive views of life and progress, she never lost touch with the concrete.
 She thought (in her own phrasing) of “ the liberties we enjoy” rather than “a vague abstraction called liberty.”

 Gurney was Hon.
 Secretary of the Co-Partnership Tenants' Housing Council, and on the Council of the National Housing Reform Council.
 She worked closely with Henry Vivian on housing schemes in Oldham, Letchworth, Kettering, Leicester, and the New Forest.
 With Henrietta Barnett, she was involved in the planning of Hampstead Garden Suburb.
 Matthew Wilson has situated Gurney 'as part of an idealistic circle of thinkers which included Patrick Geddes, [who] considered sociology as a means to realize complete Garden City-states based upon scientific, ethical, and participatory principles'.
-She was a delegate of the The Ministry of Reconstruction, for whom she coordinated a ‘Women’s Sub-committee’, which investigated and advised upon local housing needs.
+She was a delegate of The Ministry of Reconstruction, for whom she coordinated a ‘Women’s Sub-committee’, which investigated and advised upon local housing needs.